thombashi/tcconfig/docs/pages/usage/tcset/advanced_usage.rst

 Requirements
 ''''''''''''
-To set incoming packet traffic control requires an additional kernel module named ``ifb``, which need to the following conditions:
+To set incoming packet traffic control requires an additional kernel module named ``ifb``, which need the following conditions:

 -  Equal or later than Linux kernel version **2.6.20**
 -  Equal or later than ``iproute2`` package version **20070313**